tvotyakov/TeamCounters/README.md

 There are many things that can be improved in this project.
 Some of them are:
 * Add tests.
 One of the main principles of the Clean Architecture is testability.
 However, the project doesn't have any tests at the moment.
 * Add more validation.
 The project uses FluentValidation library for validation, but not all cases are covered.
+* Add pagination.
+Potentially there could be many counters and teams in the application.
+To decrease latency during working with this lists it would be greate to add some sort of pagination support to the appropriate API methods.

 ## License
 This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.